mrhassanali/javascript-interview-questions/README.md

 # JavaScript Interview Questions

+### What are the difference between relative path and absolute path?

+- A relative path describes the location of a file relative to the current (working) directory.
+- An absolute path describes the location from the root directory.

 ### What are the data types in JavaScript?

 JavaScript has several data types.
 Here's a brief overview:

 #### 1.1 Primitive Types

 - **String**: Represents textual data, e.g., `'hello'`.
 - **Number**: Represents both integer and floating-point numbers, e.g., `42` or `3.14`.
 - **BigInt**: Represents integers with arbitrary precision, e.g., `9007199254740991n`.